You can use the

 The right approach would be to keep track of the first PID of each container, and re-open the namespace pseudo-file each time.

-Sometimes, you do not care about real time metric collection, but when a container exits, you want to know how much CPU, memory, etc. it has used.
+Sometimes, you don't care about real time metric collection, but when a container exits, you want to know how much CPU, memory, etc. it has used.

 Docker makes this difficult because it relies on